Assessing the multivariate normal approximation of the maximum likelihood estimator from high-dimensional, heterogeneous data: Bounds when the MLE is not known explicitly

-holds with $\epsilon_0$ as in (Con.2).
-Section \ref{sec:non_identically} gave an upper bound for the distributional distance between the distribution of the MLE and the multivariate normal distribution.
+where $M_{kji} = M_{kji}(\boldsymbol{\theta_0})$ is a constant that may depend only on $\boldsymbol{\theta_0}$; \item [(Con.3)] the Hessian matrix of the second-order partial derivatives of the log-likelihood function is symmetric and invertible. \end{itemize} Section \ref{sec:non_identically} gave an upper bound for the distributional distance between the distribution of the MLE and the multivariate normal distribution.
 As explained in the outline of the proof of Theorem \ref{Theorem_i.n.i.d}, this bound in \eqref{final_bound_regression} can be split into terms coming from Stein's method, and terms due to Taylor expansions and conditional expectations.
-For ease of presentation, we abbreviate
+With $\tilde{V}$ as in \eqref{cm}, for ease of presentation we abbreviate the terms coming from Stein's method by